 Pursuant to 40 CFR 51.309(d)(12), and in accordance with the Tribal Authority Rule, any [no] Tribes whose lands extend into, or are surrounded by, Bernalillo County, have the option to develop a regional haze TIP for their lands to assure reasonable progress in the 16 Class I areas of the Colorado Plateau.
-To date, no neighboring tribes have elected to develop a regional haze TIP [at this time to assure reasonable progress in the 16 Class I Areas of the Colorado Plateau].
+To date, no neighboring tribes have elected to develop a regional haze TIP.